DMME-NL/RP2040-DSP-Public/README.md

   - One assignable to any effect parameter.

 > **Note:** Total number of simultaneous effects is limited by to CPU resources and their type.
+> Some features, like MIDI and expression pedal, have not been implemented as of now.

 ---